twisted/twisted/docs/core/howto/ssl.rst

     from twisted.internet.ssl import CertificateOptions, TLSVersion
     options = CertificateOptions(
         ...,
-        raiseMinimumTo=TLSVersion.TLSv1_1)
+        raiseMinimumTo=TLSVersion.TLSv1_3)

-This will always negotiate a minimum of TLSv1.1, but will negotiate higher versions if Twisted's default is higher.
+This will always negotiate a minimum of TLSv1.3, but will negotiate higher versions if Twisted's default is higher.
-This usage will stay secure if Twisted updates the minimum to TLSv1.2, rather than causing your application to use the now theoretically insecure minimum you set.
+This usage will stay secure if Twisted updates the minimum to some hypothetical future TLS version, rather than causing your application to use the now theoretically insecure minimum you set.

 If you need a strictly hard range of TLS versions you wish ``CertificateOptions`` to negotiate, you can use the ``insecurelyLowerMinimumTo`` and ``lowerMaximumSecurityTo`` arguments in the initializer: